-VMWare Fusion 2 review
+VMWare Fusion 2 [MAC] full review

 Virtualisation is lining up to be the next big thing, and VMWare is trying to place itself as the most flexible option for running multiple operating systems at the same time.
 The competition is already well developed.
 Parallels Desktop has been available almost since the first Intel Macs appeared, and Sun’s VirtualBox has become the go-to app for developers who want a quick check of compatibility between platforms.